mod-posh/GetProjectVersion/README.md

 ### Workflow Inputs

-- `Filename`: If the file is in the root of the repository, it's just the filename, project.csproj.
-If the file is inside a folder, it's the relative path to that file, MyProject\project.psd1
+- `Filename`: The filename, project.csproj.
 - `verbose`: A value of verbose will output additional information

 ## PowerShell Script (`getprojectversion.ps1`)